Kuranishi type Moduli Spaces for proper CR submersions fibering over the circle

-Let $c$ be a continuous path into $\Cal I$ and let $U$ be a connected neighborhood of $c$ in $\Cal E$ for which Proposition 1 is valid.
-In this particular case, we can give a much more precise description of the $\Gamma_L$-foliation.
+Let $c$ be a continuous path into $\mathcal I$ satisfying Hypothesis \ref{noselfint} and let $U$ be a connected neighborhood of $c$ in $\mathcal E$ which is $L$-foliated for some $L$.
+In this particular case, we can give a much more precise description of the $L$-foliation.

-\proclaim{Theorem 1} Let $\Gamma_L$ foliating $U\cap \Cal I$ as in Proposition {\rm 1}.
-Then, if $U$ is small enough, the foliation is given by the level sets of a smooth morphism.
+\begin{theorem} Let $L$ foliating $U\cap \mathcal I$.
+Then, if $U$ is small enough, the foliation is given by the level sets of an analytic morphism.
 To be more precise, there exists an analytic space $K_U$ and an a.c. morphism